 - Find the domain password (also called the UDAI or domain key): It is generally an alphanumeric key like this: fKt78p (just an example).
 Some registrars may email it to the domain owner rather than display it onscreen.
 You may need to hit the reset option and wait for a new UDAI to be generated.
 Copy and paste the password (or write it down) – you will need it when registering with your new registrar.
 Remember it is case sensitive so write it down exactly.
 Repeat these steps for each domain you want to transfer.Important: Your domain key should be protected.
 It is recommended you don’t share it as it could allow someone to take control of your domain name.

-- Transfer the domain to the new registrar: Go to your new domain registrar and choose the transfer option.
+- Transfer the domain to the new registrar: Go to your new domain registrar and choose the transfer option (click here to use our domain registrar).
 Follow the prompts, entering your domain name and the domain password (UDAI).
 You can repeat these steps for each domain you want to transfer.
 You will normally be required to create an account with your new registrar – the email address entered will be used to remind you when the domain needs to be renewed.
 Payment should be free, and to avoid entering credit card details you can select the account credit option.
 Complete the transfer.

 In some cases, as the domain owner, you will receive an email asking you to confirm the transfer.
 That’s it, you’re done!
 The transfer will be finalised by your new registrar in less than five working days.

 How much does it cost to transfer a domain?

 It’s absolutely free.
 And if you get stuck your current registrar should help you for free to get your domain password so you can move to a new registrar.